Bill Owen (announcer): Background

 Bill Owen was born in Grand Forks, North Dakota, on February 1, 1931.
 His father Owen T. Owen (born in Milbank, South Dakota on September 15, 1890) was an outstanding track star at the University of North Dakota where he graduated from law school.
 He held many public offices including state tax commissioner and chairman of the state's Workman's Compensation bureau.

 Owen's mother Else Rohde Owen (born in Milwaukee, Wisconsin on September 12, 1893) was the daughter of the founder of Congress Candy Company, a major manufacturer and distributor of candy.
 She was prominent in social activities and education.
 Owen's two brothers, Owen T. Owen Jr. ("Tudor") and Jack served in the United States Navy and United States Army respectively so when Owen joined the United States Air Force he completed the circle of all three branches of the military.

 Early life

 Owen participated in football, baseball, basketball, and track as a young man and became an avid fisherman, water and snow skier, and licensed pilot and one day achieved his dream of parachuting from an airplane.
-He has said his toughest accomplishment was learning to ride a unicycle.

 He was editor of his high school newspaper (the Bismarck, North Dakota "Hi-Herald") and after three years of pre-med studies at the University of Southern California, he switched his major to telecommunications.
 He started his announcing career at USC working on campus stations KTRU and KUSC-FM.